charlesreid1-docker/d-mediawiki/README.md

 make disk
 ```

-To re-build the MediaWiki container:
+To re-build the container:

 ```
 make build
 ```

-To run the MediaWiki container:
+To run the container:

 ```
 make run